yasaswiveera/RNAseq-preprocessing-tutorial/README.md

 ### Quality Control of Aligned Files
 **FastQC** on *BAM* files
 **MultiQC** summary report
 QC once again to see how well the reads mapped to genes and how many were counted.
 This further helps identify any disparities between or identify low-quality samples.

-### Differential Expression Analysis
-**EdgeR** for statistical analysis; includes data normalization, exploratory analyses, and visualization techniques
-Here, statistical modeling is used to identify differentially expressed genes between experimental groups.
-Further, *EdgeR* can help visualize any trends between samples and genes.

 ## 1. Setting Up
 First, be sure to set your current directory to wherever your scripts are located (depending on which script you are running):